HOW TO SWITCH - SHOTGUN

 Shotgun Patterning

-No matter how long you have been shooting, patterning your shotgun is as important as sighting in your rifle.
+No matter how skilled you are or how long you’ve been shooting, patterning your shotgun is as important as sighting in your rifle.

 — Lee Kjos, SLF Advisory Council Member